dluxio/dlux-iov/docs/index.md

 hero:
   name: "Documentation"
   text: "For DLUX, SPK, and Honeycomb L2's"
-  tagline: The most powerful open-source toolkit available to fully own your content and community
+  tagline: The most powerful open-source toolkit available to publish and own your content and community
   actions:
     - theme: brand
       text: DLUX